-Public involvement activities must be accessible to anyone who has an interest in the initiative, regardless of race, national origin, sex, age, income level or disability.
-Making sure that all interested members of the public are provided the opportunity to have input helps ADOT and MVD comply with federal nondiscrimination regulations, including Title VI, Americans with Disabilities Act, Environmental Justice and Limited English
+Public involvement activities must be accessible to anyone who has an interest in the initiative, regardless of race, color, national origin, age, sex, disability, limited English proficiency (LEP) and low-income status.
+Making sure that all interested members of the public are provided the opportunity to have input helps ADOT and MVD comply with federal nondiscrimination regulations, including Title VI, Americans with Disabilities Act, Environmental Justice and Limited English Proficiency.

-Proficiency.
 In addition to legal requirements for public involvement, the more that is known about the area population, the more effective the outreach will be.